-Your business may have a number of social profiles- Facebook, Twitter, Google+ or LinkedIn.
-As well as promoting your own content (such as videos, articles or products) you’ve seen the importance in sharing other people’s content so that you are seen as a “go to” source of quality and interesting content in your sector.
+Your business may have several social profiles- Facebook, Twitter, Instagram or LinkedIn.
+As well as promoting your own content (such as videos, articles or products), you’ve seen the importance of sharing other people’s content so that you are seen as a “go-to” source of quality and exciting content in your sector.

 However, how do you go about creating more brand consistency across all these networks with all these different links?

-One of the best ways is by using a custom branded short domain.
-In this way, your followers and fans will see your brand name in every link you post.
+One of the best ways is by using a custom-branded short domain.
+This way, your followers and fans will see your brand name in every link you post.
 Branded short links are well worth the effort:

 A Brief History of the Short URL